 Rent is the amount paid by a renter to a rental provider to occupy rented premises and to use the facilities and services.
 Residential rental properties must be advertised for a fixed price (s 30F Residential Tenancies Act 1997 (Vic) (‘RT Act’)).
 Advertising a property without a price is an offence (s 30F RT Act).

-In exceptional cases, a tenant or landlord may argue that rent can be made-up of non-monetary ‘payments’ (e.g. work done on a property).
-However, the A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. arguing that work undertaken was in lieu of monetary rent needs to prove that this was the case, and that both parties agreed to this agreement.
+In exceptional cases, a renter or rental provider may argue that rent can be made-up of non-monetary ‘payments’ (e.g. work done on a property).
+However, the party arguing that work undertaken was in lieu of monetary rent needs to prove that this was the case, and that both parties agreed to this agreement.

 Where rent is paid in person, the person receiving the payment must issue a receipt immediately (s 43(1)(a) RT Act).
-A tenant should never pay rent in cash unless they are given a receipt, especially if they do not have the rental provider’s address and a copy of some sort of identification.
+A renter should never pay rent in cash unless they are given a receipt, especially if they do not have the rental provider’s address and a copy of some sort of identification.

-Where a tenant pays rent by any other method and requests a receipt at that time, a receipt must be issued within five business days (s 43(1)(b)).
+Where a renter pays rent by any other method and requests a receipt, a receipt must be issued within five business days (s 43(1)(b) RT Act).
 The person receiving the rental payment must sign the receipt (s 43(3)).

 If rent is not paid in person and a receipt is not requested, a record of the payment must be kept for 12 months or until the renter requests a copy, whichever is earlier (s 43(2) RT Act).
-If the renter requests a copy, it must be provided to the tenant within five business days of being requested (s 43(2),(2A)).
+If the renter requests a copy, it must be provided to them within five business days (s 43,(2A)).

-Where the landlord refuses to issue a receipt, the tenant can make a general application to VCAT under section 452 of the RT Act to require receipts or the production of a rental ledger.
+Where the rental provider refuses to issue a receipt, the renter can make a general application to VCAT under section 452 of the RT Act to require receipts or the production of a rental ledger.

 Rent increases: Periodic agreements

-Rent increases for all new tenancies can only be increased once every 12 months (s 44(4A) RT Act).
-For existing periodic tenancies that were not renewed before 3 April 2019, the rent can be increased every six months until the tenancy ends or a new fixed-term agreement is entered into for the same premises (cf sch 1, cl 16).
+Rent for all periodic rental agreements started from 19 June 2019 can be increased once every 12 months (s 44(4A) RT Act).
+For existing periodic rental agreements that started before 19 June 2019, the rent can be increased every six months until the rental agreement ends or a new fixed-term agreement is entered into for the same premises (cf sch 1, cl 16).

 Rent increases: Fixed-term agreements

-Tenants should be wary and seek advice before signing a A document that sets out an agreement between a landlord and a tenant for the renting out of property, or for the use of other personal property such as a car. with rent increases ‘built in’.
+Renters should be wary and seek advice before sign-ing a rental agreement with rent increases ‘built in’.
 If there is a clause allowing rent increases during the fixed term that meets the requirements of the RT Act, the rental provider can increase the rent in accordance with that clause and the RT Act.

 Is the rent increase excessive?

-If the tenant believes the proposed rent is excessive, they can make a free application to the Director of CAV to investigate and report as to whether this is so (s 45(1) RT Act).
-The application must be made within 30days of receiving a Rent Increase Notice (s 45(2)).
+If a renter believes the proposed rent is excessive, they can make a free application to the Director of CAV to investigate and report as to whether this is so (s 45(1) RT Act).
+The application must be made within 30 days of receiving a Rent Increase Notice (s 45(2)).

-The tenant can make the application by letter or can use the ‘request for repairs inspection’ form or the ‘rent assessment’ form available from CAV.
-The tenant can provide reasons with the application for why they believe that the rent is excessive.
+A renter can apply to CAV by letter or they can use the ‘request for repairs inspection’ form or the ‘rent assessment’ form available from CAV.
+The renter can provide reasons with the application for why they believe the rent is excessive.
 Unfortunately, these reasons must be related to the market and the property only; CAV does not consider the renter’s circumstances (including any hardship).
 Complaints may relate to the state of repair of the property, or if amenities or services provided at the start of the tenancy have been reduced or withdrawn.

-A CAV inspector must carry out the investigation and give a written report about the rent to the tenant and landlord as soon as practicable.
-The report A document that sets out what a person wants to happen to their money and other property after they die. state whether or not in the Director’s opinion the rent is excessive.
+A CAV inspector must carry out the investigation and give a written report about the rent to the renter and rental provider (s 45(3) RT Act).
+The report will state whether or not, in the director’s opinion, the rent is excessive.
 The report will also include a statement about the renter’s right to apply to VCAT to challenge the rent increase (s 47(3)).
-The report must take into account considerations listed in the RT Act (s 47(3)).
+The report must take into account the considerations listed in section 47(3) of the RT Act.

 Rent increases: Application to VCAT

-If the rent increase comes into effect before the VCAT hearing, the tenant must pay the increased rent.
-If the application is decided in the tenant’s favour, VCAT can order that the tenant be reimbursed any increased rent that has already been paid.
-If the tenant does not pay the increased rent, they will be in Money owed that is due on a certain date and is late being paid (overdue). and at risk of The lawful removal of a tenant from a property.
-If a tenant who has been lawfully told to leave refuses to leave, the owner can take possession back by asking a court to issue an order.
-The order can then be enforced by the Sheriff’s Office..
+If the rent increase comes into effect before the VCAT hearing, the renter must pay the increased rent.
+If the application is decided in the renter’s favour, VCAT can order that the renter be reimbursed any increased rent that has already been paid (s 48 RT Act).
+If the renter does not pay the increased rent, they will be in arrears and at risk of eviction.